Use it wisely, sentry. Remember, we rise or fall together."

 Systems of Entertainment features:

-- Action Girl: Samus Aran, of course.
-But she's still susceptible to her new outfit.
+- Action Girl: Samus Aran, of course, beats up a bunch of koopas before she is overwhelmed the first time.
+She also wastes little time escaping, but she's still susceptible to her new outfit.

 - Affably Evil: The Sentry Koopa is disdainful of Samus and works for Bowzer, but he secretly enjoys seeing her escape.

 - Art Shift: Went from traditional art to flash animation with the 15th comic.
 The drawn pages would also occasionally switch from pencil drawn to digitally.
 When the hiatus is finished, the comic will shift back to traditional art.

 - Heartgear lists the SNES as her favorite gaming platform on her profile, and it shows here.
 Sprites are taken from Super Mario World and Super Mario RPG note , and the design of Bowzer's castle is taken from Super Mario All-Stars, right down to the green grass on the floor of Samus' cage.
 The lab Samus is exploring in the first comic looks like the Ceres Space Colony from Super Metroid.
 One comic features a piece of background music from Final Fantasy VI.

 - Bash Brothers: Mario and Luigi, it would appear.

-- Bound and Gagged: Samus from the start.
+- Bound and Gagged: Samus from the start is tied up and OTM gagged.
 Dying and coming back increases the level of her binding, to the point where the cage is omitted and she is dangled over the lava on a chain and harness.

 - Broken Heel: Samus trips over one of her new shoes, which is how she falls in the lava the first time.

-- Combat Stilettos: Meta-Enforced.
+- Clingy Costume: Meta-Enforced.
 Samus tries to take off her new high-heeled shoes, but the rules of the game causes them to be unable to come off.

-- The Computer Is a Cheating Bastard: The Sentry Koopa has been given permission to override the "the Third Law", letting him respawn Samus in a worse situation than she was before.
+- The Computer Is a Cheating Bastard: The Sentry Koopa has been given permission to override the "the Third Law", letting him respawn Samus in a worse situation than she was before and taunt her by generating the key to her restraints for his own amusement.